rdubois-crypto/FreshCryptoLib/sage/README.md

 Some sagemath utilities for the FCL.
 You will need to have sagemath installed.

+## Requirements

+* solidity sha3 compatibility : Some functions require the old keccak_256 as implemented in Ethereum to function.
+You might need to install pysha3 manually from this repo https://github.com/tiran/pysha3/tree/coverity_scan. (git clone, then make install).
+* add sage directory to python path: type >export PYTHONPATH=$PYTHONPATH:$(pwd) in sage directory

 ## Content

 ### Directory FCL_common:
 Little routines common to all projects.

+### Directory FCL_ecdaa:
+Implementation of ecdaa over BN254 and BLS12 for blockchain implementation reference

 ### Directory FCL_ecdsa:
 Signing, Verifying with key recovery ECDSA (canonical and non canonical versions).